KAIT-HEMS/node-picogw/README.md

 $ npm install -g picogw
 ```

-Note that **a part of our system requires npm global install be executed without sudo**.
+Note that **a part of our system prefers npm global install be executed without sudo**.
 For this reason, we strongly recommend to use [nvm (Node Version Manager)](https://github.com/creationix/nvm) to install node.